merttoka/int_fab_server/README.md

 # Interactive Drawing Interface for Digital Fabrication (OSC Controller)

-This software acts as a mediator between [the frontend](https://github.com/merttoka/int_fab_frontend.git) and Ender 3 Pro using [Printrun](https://github.com/kliment/Printrun) module.
-It listens to below OSC commands and sends messages for print.
+This software acts as a mediator between [the frontend](https://github.com/merttoka/materializer) and Ender 3 Pro using [Printrun](https://github.com/kliment/Printrun) module.
+It listens to below key shortcuts and OSC messages to issue print instructions to the 3D printer.
-Started development as the final project for MAT594X Computational Fabrication at UC Santa Barbara.
+Started development as the final project for MAT594X Computational Fabrication @ UC Santa Barbara.

 ## Usage
 #### Key bindings